A multiwavelength study of the Galactic center black hole candidate MAXI J1744-294: Spectral and timing analysis

 We evaluated the light curves for each \nustar\ observation to assess short-term variability, including eclipses or type I X-ray bursts.
 We began by applying barycentric correction to the event data to transform photon arrival times into the Solar System barycenter, which compensates for Earth’s motion and enables high-precision analysis, using the \texttt{barycorr} tool in HEASOFT (v6.34).
 We then extracted photon events from source and background regions corresponding to those used for spectral analysis (regions "1A" and "1B" in Figure \ref{fig:bkgreg}).

 Subsequent timing analysis was performed with the Stingray v2.2.4 software package \citep{Huppenkothen2019, Bachetti2024}.
 We produced light curves and power spectra in four distinct energy ranges: 3–50 keV (broadband), 3–6.3 keV (soft band), 6.3–7.2 keV (Fe line), and 7.2–50 keV (hard band).
 Events from the FPMA and FPMB detectors were processed independently.
-In the earlier data, we observe a count rate of $\approx5$ cts s$^{-1}$ (3-50 keV), rising to $\sim20$ cts s$^{-1}$ during the April observations.

-None of the seven \nustar\ light curves display signs of type I X-ray bursts.
-We do not observe any dips or eclipses -- or indeed any periodic variability -- in the light curves.
+None of the \nustar\ light curves display signs of type I X-ray bursts.
+We do not observe any significant dips or eclipses -- or indeed any periodic variability -- in the light curves.
 Similarly, the corresponding power spectra did not produce any periodic or quasi-periodic signals (see Section \ref{subsec:pds} for more).
 However, we did observe changes in the hard and soft flux in one of the observations, which we discuss below in Section \ref{subsec:go3}.